Home

 Answer: B

-4) The Weighted Average Cost of Capital is commonly used to evaluate capital projects.
+4) The Weighted Average Cost of Capital (WACC) is commonly used to evaluate capital projects.
 The WACC is also known as what other terms, there may be more than one answer.

 A) Cost of Capital